lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   The box dimension will only adjust along the x axis here.

     Once more, let us dump the atom positions and a few information about the evolution simulation:

 ..  code-block:: lammps
-    :caption: *to be copied in mergePEGH2O/input.lammps*

     dump mydmp all atom 100 dump.lammpstrj
     thermo 100